Greg-T8/JavaScript/README.md

 - [Brython](https://brython.info/) - a Python 3 implementation of JavaScript
 - [Kotlin](https://kotlinlang.org/docs/getting-started.html) - a modern, concise, and safe programming language that can target the browser or Node

+The resource recommends to look at each of the languages above after mastering JavaScript.